Get

 6. To Reduce Their Stress

-Cats have a keen sense of smell and use it to reduce their stress levels.
+Cats have a keen sense of smell and may use it to reduce their stress levels.
 When they sniff our faces, they’re taking in our familiar scent.
-This helps them feel more relaxed and secure.
+This may help them feel more relaxed and secure.
 It is comforting to know that your cat looks to you to reduce stress and feel safer.

 Final Thoughts

-Now you know why your cat sniffs your face!
-Thankfully, all the reasons your cat will do this are positive and help foster a strong relationship between your cat and you.
+Now you know some of the possible reasons your cat sniffs your face!
+Thankfully, most reasons your cat will do this are positive and help foster a strong relationship between your cat and you.
 So next time your cat sniffs your face, think of it as a sign of affection.
 They’re trying to tell you that they feel comfortable around you—and that’s a good thing!
+However, if you or a member of your family is immunocompromised or at higher risk of contracting infections for various reasons, it would be best to discourage your cat from sniffing and licking your face and consulting with your doctor.

 Featured Image Credit: Koldunov Alexey, Shutterstock